erikayanez/FlexBox-Login/README.md

 ## About the project:
-> This project shows how positioning, classes and pseudo-classes are used to create a login page.
+> This a new version of the project to implement Scss.

 - **Description:**
-> For this project it was required to create a webpage using Html, Css and Flex. then create a repository in GitHub.
+> For this project it was required to create a webpage using Html, Css and Scss.
+There is a repository created in GitHub.

 - **- **Developed with:**
 - [x] _Html5_
 - [x] _Css_
 - [x] _FlexBox_
+- [x] _Scss_

 - **Tools:**
 - [Visual Studio Code](https://code.visualstudio.com/)